keboola/connection-docs/components/extractors/database/postgresql/index.md

 ### Replication Plugin Advanced Options

 These parameters control whether the connector creates a publication and how it is created.
-It is recommended to create the publications manually before setting up the connector.
+It is recommended to create publications manually before setting up the connector.
 Automatic creation works only if the user has owner permissions on the tables.

 More information about the publication creation process can be found in the [Publication Creation](#publication-creation) section.

 {: .image-popup}
 ![img_2.png](/components/extractors/database/postgresql/img_4.png)

-- **Publication Auto Create Mode**: The mode that specifies how the connector creates publications.
+- **Publication Auto Create Mode**: The mode specifying how the connector creates publications.
 The following options are available:
     - `disabled`: The connector does not create a publication.
 A database administrator or the user configured for replication should create the publication before running the connector.